-This flank steak is so delicious as it’s marinated in a Red Goddess Sauce that’s made with peppers, onions, garlic, spices and fresh herbs.
+Red Goddess Grilled Flank Steak is so delicious.
+Marinated in a sauce that’s made with red peppers, onions, garlic, spices and fresh herbs, it will be a huge hit at your summer barbecue!
 At the end of a meal, when I’m faced with a serving platter with a few bits of steak left, and some crazy delicious sauce still remaining along its surface, I find it nearly impossible to get into the kitchen before I go at it.
-(Which I only do if there are guests — otherwise, why would I even get up!?)
+Which I only do if there are guests — otherwise, why would I even get up!? 😉

-- 1 recipe Red Goddess Marinade and Sauce The recipe is here.
+- 1 1/2 cups recipe Red Goddess Marinade and Sauce

 Add the Red Goddess Marinade to a large, heavy-duty zip-lock bag.

 When you're ready to to cook, remove the marinated steak from the bag and let any excess marinade run off back into the bag.
 (Don't throw out the marinade!)
-Place the steak on a large plate and then season both sides with salt and pepper, and pour the remaining marinade into a small saucepan.
-Place the saucepan over high heat, bring to a boil, and then reduce to low and simmer to reduce it by about ¼, 15 minutes or so.
-Season it generously to taste with salt, pepper and a bit more honey if necessary.
-(Here's How to Season to Taste.)
+Place the steak on a large plate and then season both sides with salt and pepper.

 Heat a stove-top grill or outdoor BBQ, and once tit's very hot, add the steak.
 (If you don't hear a sizzling sound, it's not hot enough.
 Wait for the sizzle!)
 Turn the heat down just a bit and then grill the steak until it's cooked the way you like it -- for medium-rare, about 8 minutes.
 Turn the steak over about half way through the grilling time.